bsc-wdc/compss/builders/specs/cli/README.md

 And take a look at twine (and install it if necessary): https://pypi.org/project/twine/

-A pyCOMPSsPlayerdistributable can be uploaded to a repository and then be downloadable and installable by anyone with python and pip.
+A PyCOMPSsCLIdistributable can be uploaded to a repository and then be downloadable and installable by anyone with python and pip.

-In order to upload a PyPI package the following command must be executed: cd builders/packages/pip-player/pyCOMPSsPlayer/dist
+In order to upload a PyPI package the following command must be executed: cd builders/packages/pip-cli/PyCOMPSsCLI/dist
 	# Check that the package is valid (the result must be PASSED)
-	twine check pycompss-player-<version>.tar.gz
+	twine check pycompss-cli-<version>.tar.gz
 	# Upload to the test repository
-	twine upload --repository-url https://test.pypi.org/legacy/ pycompss-player-<version>.tar.gz
+	twine upload --repository-url https://test.pypi.org/legacy/ pycompss-cli-<version>.tar.gz
 	# Check that the installation works fine:

 	# Upload the definitive package to pypi:
-	twine upload pycompss-player-<version>.tar.gz
+	twine upload pycompss-cli-<version>.tar.gz

 The login credentials requested by twine are available at the wiki.

-WARNING: Be very careful when uploading pyCOMPSsPlayer distributables on pyPI. pyPI does not allow to re-upload a .tar.gz distributable for the same release.
+WARNING: Be very careful when uploading PyCOMPSsCLI distributables on pyPI. pyPI does not allow to re-upload a .tar.gz distributable for the same release.
 **Upload only well-tested installables!**